 Need more ideas for your mini cabbages?
 Try parmesan roasted brussels sprouts or air fryer salmon with Brussels.

-- Sauteed Brussels Sprouts with Bacon and Pecans Recipe
+Sauteed Brussels Sprouts with bacon and pecans in serving dish

 Sauteed brussels sprouts with bacon are YUM, my mouth is literally watering from the flavor as I write this.
 Traditionally, brussels sprouts are roasted in the oven, and lately we have been enjoying air fried brussels, too.
 But you have to try pan sauteing these little round veggies!